dailystory/docs/articles/changelog/2020/april.md

 ## April 19, 2020
 * update to campaign stats api
 * Add support for v2 forms in web form designer
+* bug in how mapped fields were getting set in web forms v2

 ## April 17, 2020
 * performance work around campaign and lead stats